alexandre-normand/bloodSheltie/README.md

 TODO
 ----
+* More tests.
+* Support for more settings.
- * Add support for `mmol/dL`.
+* Support for more data.
- * Parse numeric user event values appropriately.
-Specifically, insulin values should be parsed as decimals.

 License
 -------
 This projected is licensed under the terms of the [MIT license](LICENSE.md).